-Man is a planet, having sun, moon, and stars.
-The Genius of a man is his satellite; God-the God of the man-is his sun; and the moon of this planet is Isis, its initiator or Genius.
-The Genius is made to minister to the man and to give him light.
+Every man is a planet, having sun, moon, and stars.
+The Genius of a man is his satellite; God-the God of the man-is his sun, and the moon of this planet is Isis, its initiator or Genius.
+The Genius is made to minister to the man, and to give him light.
 But the light he gives is from God, and not of himself.
-He is not a planet, but a moon, and his function is to light up the dark places of his planet.
+He is not a planet but a moon, and his function is to light up the dark places of his planet.

-1 C. W. S., I. ix.
-The spelling of the names is that of the Douay Version, the Protestants having relegated the second part of the book of Esther to the Apocrypha.
-As also that of Ezra above cited.
 The day and night of the microcosm, man, are its positive and passive, or projective and reflective states.
 In the projective state we seek actively outwards; we aspire and will forcibly; we hold active communion with the God without.
 In the reflective state we look inwards; we commune with our own heart; we indraw and concentrate ourselves secretly and interiorly.
-During this condition the 'Moon' enlightens our hidden chamber with her torch, and shows us ourselves in our interior recess.
+During this condition the "Moon" enlightens our hidden chamber with her torch, and shows us ourselves in our interior recess.

 Who or what, then, is this moon?
 It is part of ourselves and revolves with us.
-It is our celestial affinity,-of whose order it is said-as by Jesus-'Their angels do always behold the face of my Father.'
+It is our celestial affinity, of whose order it is said-as by Jesus-"Their angels do always behold the face of My Father."

-Every human soul has a celestial affinity which is part of his system, and a type of his spiritual nature.
+Every human soul has a celestial affinity, which is part of his system and a type of his spiritual nature.
 This angelic counterpart is the bond of union between the man and God; and it is in virtue of his spiritual nature that this angel is attached to him.